achubaty/grainscape/cran-comments.md

 ## New submission

-This is a manitenance release to fix problems exposed by recent changes to R-devel.
+This is a maintenance release to reduce the sive of the package tarball, per CRAN's request.
 See `NEWS.md` for a complete list of changes.

 ## Test environments